cmvandrevala/more-than-equations/content/Computer Science/Labs/Magazine Clippings.md

 title: Magazine Clippings
 date: 2025-03-29
 tags: [c-plus-plus, java, csc-216, hashmaps]
-description: In this lab you will write a program that assesses whether you can construct a string using the characters from another string.
+description: In this lab you will write a program that assesses whether you can construct a string using the characters from other strings.
+We will test the limits of our program with a couple of works of Shakespeare.
 ---

 ## 🔖 Background Information